The KMG Level System Explained — How Krav Maga Progresses

 No. Grading is optional.

 Some people like having a benchmark and a specific goal to work toward.
 Others prefer to train without focusing on formal levels at all.
-Either way, the curriculum still provides structure.
-Grading simply formalises progress.
+Either way, the curriculum still provides structure — grading simply formalises where you are in it.

 That makes the system flexible.
-You can use it as a practical roadmap without feeling forced into a constant testing cycle.
+Students can use the level framework as a practical roadmap without being locked into a constant testing cycle.

-Most students spend a meaningful amount of time building fundamentals in the early stages.
-That is normal.
-Progress depends on how often you train, how well you respond under pressure, and how steadily you build the basics.
+Most students spend a meaningful period building Practitioner-level fundamentals before moving forward — which is normal and appropriate.
+Progress depends on how often you train, how well you perform under pressure, and how steadily the core skills are integrated.

-There is no fast-track built into the system, but there is a clear path.
-Regular training tends to produce regular improvement.
+There is no fast-track built into the KMG system, but there is a clear path.
+Regular training produces regular improvement.
+Students who train consistently typically see meaningful capability shifts well within the first year.

-But most people still begin within the KMG structure rather than skipping ahead.
-The system has its own logic, and it is easier to build that properly than to patch it in later.
+But most people still begin within the standard KMG structure rather than attempting to skip ahead.
+The system has its own internal logic, and it is easier to build it properly than to try to retrofit it later.

 Across New Zealand, training follows that same broader progression model through the KMG New Zealand instructor team, aligned with the wider Krav Maga Global system.